dreamcatcher-tech/network/ideas/Interpulse/Protocol/Removing TYPE from actions.md

 >[!danger] Depends:

-If actions and replies were simply treated as json objects, and enveloped into system wrappers, then what type there should be totally independent of the system level interactions.
+If actions and replies were simply treated as json objects, and enveloped into system wrappers, then what type they are should be totally independent of the system level interactions.

 `TYPE` is used by the system functions like the dmz reducer, but this is more just a convention and should not be enforced at all.
+The type from the view of the protocol is different to any typing that the DMZ or Covenant would interpret.

+The Reducer would always receive a pure json object, and could do anything it wanted with it.
+The protocol would wrap and flag it to indicate if promise, or if generator.

 Then, all replies can follow closer to the iterator protocol, and always send back a `value` key in the payload, as well as some extra system typing information, like if it was an error or not.